 In the world of cake, vanilla may be considered the most basic of flavours.
 But its simplicity is what gives it that classic beauty that never grows out of style!
 Furthermore, this cake is easy to make and requires no special equipment.
-A two-layered treat made of perfectly baked cake smothered with simple vanilla buttercream frosting.
+A two-layered treat made of perfectly baked cake and smothered with simple vanilla buttercream frosting.

-So what’s the secret to a moist, fluffy cake batter?
+So what's the secret to a moist, fluffy cake batter?
 Using half oil and half butter.
 Oil gives you a cake that stays moist for several days, while butter adds a rich flavour and fluffiness!
-Trust me, this cake is hard to resist.
-I won’t judge you if you go in for seconds (or thirds, or fourths!)
+Trust me, this cake is hard to resist, so I won't judge you if you go in for seconds (or thirds, or fourths!)

 A Cake for All Occasions

 This classic dessert recipe works great for any occasion.
-Keep it clean and simple by using a ‘naked cake’ style for an everyday dessert that you can enjoy at home.
-Or, you can take it up a notch by adding some colorful sprinkles and edible sparkles to bring to casual celebrations like birthdays and reunions.
+Keep it clean and simple by using a 'naked cake' style for an everyday dessert that you can enjoy at home.
+Or instead, you can take it up a notch by adding some colorful sprinkles and edible sparkles to bring to casual celebrations like birthdays and reunions.

 You can also transform it into an extravagant dessert by adding fresh fruits, nuts, edible flowers, and other cake decorations.
 However simple or fancy you make it, one thing will remain true about this cake- it is delicious and creamy with the perfect amount of sweetness in it!